sgmurphy/wordpress-plugins/reviews-feed/README.txt

 Showing Google rating and Yelp reviews on your website is one of the best ways to convince site visitors to do business with you and boost your conversions.
 Customer testimonials are crucial to building positive brand trust for online businesses.

-Our plugin makes it easy to set up an automatically updating feed of Google reviews and Yelp reviews.
+Our plugin makes it easy to set up an automatically updating feed of Google and Yelp reviews.
 After installing the plugin, create a feed by visiting the Reviews Feed menu item that appears in your dashboard.
 Configure a source of reviews for your feed, customize the look and feel, then use a shortcode to display your reviews feed anywhere on your site.
 It takes less than a minute to get started.

 = Features =
 * Super **simple to set up**